Revelation 22:10

 We should help spread the gospel and teach

 the Word because it is effective in touching hearts.
-It’s the power of God unto
+It is the power of God

-salvation.
-We should also be involved in spreading the Word because of what is
+unto salvation.
+We should also be involved in spreading the Word because of

 time is at hand."
 That means the time is short.
 God has given us a